Akksharvan/Project-Oak-Barn/README.md

 2. Create a new branch for your feature or enhancement.
 3. Make your changes and commit them.
 4. Submit a pull request detailing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Thank you for using the Project Oak Barn House Price Prediction Web App!
-If you have any questions or suggestions, please feel free to contact us.